HurriQuake: Pre-development

 The nail's design began when its inventor, civil engineer Ed Sutt, traveled to the Caribbean in the wake of Hurricane Marilyn.
-Sutt's trip to the Caribbean was part of a team examining the wreckage of the 80% of the island's homes and business that had been destroyed in the hurricane's winds of 95 mph.
+Sutt's trip to the Caribbean was part of a team examining the wreckage of the 80% of the island's homes and businesses that had been destroyed in the hurricane's winds of 95 mph.
 The finding among the homes that had been destroyed was that wood failure was not the cause of destruction; instead, the findings showed that the nails holding the wood together had failed, leading to the buildings' ultimate collapse.
 Sutt's research began after taking a research assistantship program at the Clemson Wind Load Test Facility, which had received funding through a grant from FEMA.
 The grant was used to research wooden-framed structures and the relationship of their failure to wind velocity.
 The outcome of the project's research showed that the best way to strengthen a structure was to improve the fasteners that held the roofing and wall sheathing to the internal frame, and with this information, Sutt signed on as a fastener engineer for the Stanley subsidiary, Bostitch.